 The dazzled King Orry Isle of Man Steam Packet in WW1

-Jan Gordon's WW1 involvement in the design of dazzle patterns for ships in WW1 has been discussed a couple of times here (see also https://pbase.com/hajar/jan_gordon_dazzle).
+Jan Gordon's WW1 involvement in the design of dazzle patterns for ships in WW1 has been discussed several times here (see references below, also https://pbase.com/hajar/jan_gordon_dazzle).

 On a recent visit to the Manx Museum in Douglas, Isle of Man, I came across this dramatic painting featuring a dazzled 'King Orry' steam packet.
 The dazzle is in blues and black.
 The ship is leading the surrendered German ships into the Firth of Forth at the end of WW1.
+This was on the 21st November 1918.
 There's an airship and two aeroplanes in the sky above.
 The painting is by Arthur James Wetherall Burgess R.I. and was completed in1919.

 The King Orry was the only merchant vessel selected to lead a flotilla of German ships that day.
 In WW2, she was bombed and sunk at Dunkirk.